Priyanshi110207/TASK-4/README.md

  * Smooth Scroll Animations- Elements appear as you scroll down (Framer Motion).
  * Hero Section with Large text & Subtext- A well designed introductory section with a clear call-to-action.
  * Dark Mode with High Contract- Stylish, modern aesthetic with aomple whitespace.
  * Hover Effects on Buttons and Links.

+3. Replicating the Design
+To build a similar UI using HTML, CSS, and JavaScript (Framer Motion), we could follow these steps :-

+*HTML: Structure the webpage using semantic elements (<header>, <section>, <footer>).
+*CSS: Implement a modern, minimalistic style with responsive breakpoints.
+*Framer Motion: Add animations such as smooth transitions and hover effects.
+*JavaScript: Enhance interactivity (e.g., toggle dark mode, dynamic content loading).